 - Several Finish Options

-The Jackson Monarkh is the best Gibson Les Paul alternative out there for shredders, and metal players.
+The Jackson Monarkh is the best Gibson Les Paul alternative out there for shredders and metal players.
 Even Marty Friedman started playing one regularly a few years ago!
-To my knowledge, this is the first attempt Jackson has every made in the “single cut” guitar market, and the base model starts around $200.
+To my knowledge, this is the first attempt Jackson has ever made in the “single cut” guitar market, and the base model starts at around $200.

 The pro models get a little pricier, but they come with brand name everything.
 Even the most expensive model sits well under our predetermined $1500 budget!

 If you want to play fast, you need a thin neck.
 The Jackson Monarkh was designed with shredders in mind.
 And it shows when you play it.
 This is a modern metalheads' Les Paul with all the trimmings, including Seymour Duncan humbuckers for screaming tones.
 No wonder Marty Friedman likes them so much...

 #1 Epiphone Les Paul

 Wait…the best Gibson Les Paul alternative is…another Les Paul?
 Well, yes, actually!
 Epiphone has come into its own as a company over the past year, completely redesigning their Les Paul lineup to be closer to historical specs.
 We did coverage all of last year, and we were very impressed!

 So if you are strapped for cash, then Epiphone is the best Gibson Les Paul alternative.
 Because they are designed by the same people that make the Gibson Les Paul.
 Many are very budget-friendly!